tillitis/tkey-ssh-agent/README.md

 ```

 It tells you what serial port it is using, for instance `/dev/pts/1`.
-This is what you need to use as `--port` when running the client apps.
+This is what you need to pass to `--port` when running the client apps.

 The TK1 machine running on QEMU (which in turn runs the firmware, and
 then the device app) can output some memory access (and other)